lucho1/JumpPointSearch/docs/README.md

 #### Hierarchical Pathfinding
 ###### Castle Story
 Another interesting talk, this case in the GDC 2018, was the one by Alain Benoit, Lead Programmer and CTO (Chief Technology Officer) of [Sauropod Studio](https://www.sauropodstudio.com/english-1).
-I could only find the [diapositives](https://drive.google.com/open?id=1oH2uebOgW39KZxkZp4Z6xxiqnfAX9yS_)’ presentation because to see the video you must be a GDC member (which I’m not, I’m a student and sadly I don’t have 550$ each year to invest in GDC), but in case you are, I leave you the search of that presentation [here](https://www.gdcvault.com/search.php#&category=free&firstfocus=&keyword=Benoit+Alain&conference_id=).
+I could only find the [diapositives](https://drive.google.com/file/d/1tMWzsa2w9dnm7UgKaYsrmEuRPevzuREb/view?usp=sharing)’ presentation because to see the video you must be a GDC member (which I’m not, I’m a student and sadly I don’t have 550$ each year to invest in GDC), but in case you are, I leave you the search of that presentation [here](https://www.gdcvault.com/search.php#&category=free&firstfocus=&keyword=Benoit+Alain&conference_id=).
 Anyway, with the diapositives it’s pretty understandable that for their game, [Castle Story](http://www.castlestory.net/), they decided to use Hierarchical Pathfinding to fulfill their needs to have many agents moving, dynamic obstacles, stairs and blockages, deformable terrain and buildable blocks in a large scale map.

+Note that they mention all this for Voxel worlds (worlds built from cubes called [Voxels](https://en.wikipedia.org/wiki/Voxel) instead of triangles, as traditionally), and I'm not sure how this can affect the research or the pathfinding; probably the map abstraction is a bit different.

 <p align="center">
  <img src="https://raw.githubusercontent.com/lucho1/JumpPointSearch/master/docs/Images/Astar%20Trap2.png?raw=true" width="326px" height="242px"/>